 Snake oil salesmen have been around since the dawn of man and in the modern era, they have found a lucrative outlet for their phoney wares on the Internet.
 People have to realise that there is no such thing as a miracle and there are no miracle cures for anything.
 So if a product claims to cure cancer, diabetes or any such ailment, treat it with contempt.
 The same goes for weight loss potions that promise amazing results, but unfortunately there is no product that does this.

 One of the most prevalent scams is the online pharmacy that purports to sell Viagra and other sex-enhancing drugs.
 In most cases, if a user sends money and actually gets something back, the drug is usually counterfeit and does not work.
 The same goes for all those allegedly amazing penis enlargers or drugs that claim to add inches to a man's penis that are touted in emails.
 They simply don't work.
-The only thing that will make a penis bigger is a magnifying glass.
+The only thing that will make a penis bigger is surgery or a magnifying glass.

 US magician James Randi has placed $1 million in escrow for anybody who can prove that they have supernatural powers or psychic ability.
 Thousands have been tested by Randi and not one of the professed psychics and clairvoyants could demonstrate any supernatural powers.
 In fact, most of the big-time psychics who have their own TV shows bolt like scared rabbits every time Randi turns up to any of their shows, because he has this habit of exposing their cold-reading tricks and outright scams to their audiences.